ligolang/ligo/gitlab-pages/docs/advanced/optimisation.md

 Of course, the initial storage size affects how much the contract costs to deploy.
 If the initial storage size is too large, the origination operation can exceed the gas limit.

-The current size of the storage also affects the cost to call the contract because each time the contract is called, all non-lazy storage variables are read and deseralised, even if the transaction or called entrypoint does not use them.
+The current size of the storage also affects the cost to call the contract because each time the contract is called, all non-lazy storage variables are read, deseralised, and type-checked, even if the transaction or called entrypoint does not use them.

 The other major factor is how the storage grows over time.
 As described above, the fee for each transaction includes a component to pay for the amount of storage increase from the maximum historical size of the contract storage.